The cursive word "Nope." written in shaving cream on a wooden floor

 “I’m allergic to alcohol, I break out in handcuffs when I drink.”

 This is a popular joke within the recovery community, and it’s a clever way to refuse alcohol.
-Just expect some questions about your history if you choose this line.
+But this response is both pretty flippant and directly references your difficulties with alcohol, so if you use it, expect some follow-up questions about your history.

 “It’ll give me a massive headache.”

-What, when, and who you reveal your new lifestyle choice to is entirely up to you.
+What, when, and to whom you reveal your new lifestyle choice is entirely up to you.
 If now isn’t the right time to announce to your coworkers that you’ve been hitting the booze too hard every night and you need a change, then a physical ailment is a perfect excuse not to drink.

 Everyone understands the need for a restful night of sleep.
 Is there any better reason not to hit the bottle?

-“I’m on antibiotics (supplements, another medication) right now.”
+“I’m on antibiotics (supplements, another medication, etc.) right now.”

 “I’m picking up my kids on the way home.”